 Jane Kim and her team led a decision analysis to inform the revision of US Preventive Services Task Force (USPSTF) cervical cancer screening guidelines, using new data on standalone human papillomavirus (HPV) testing for women ages 25 and older.
 Learn about the U.S. Preventive Services Task Force.

 Ankur Pandya is using cost-effectiveness analysis to identify high-value policies for preventing and treating stroke.
 The health and economic consequences of stroke in the U.S. are profound, and expected to escalate further with population aging.
 Policy makers, providers, and patients will face inevitable tradeoffs.

 FREQUENTLY ASKED QUESTIONS

-How does cost-effectiveness analysis differ from benefit-cost analysis?
+How do cost-effectiveness analysis and benefit-cost analysis differ?